 Patents.
 Our core technology-biomass to CMF and HTC-is protected with patents, trade secrets, and know-how.
 We have 25 patents directed to CMF.
 One U.S. and one Korean composition of matter patent expiring in 2034 are directed to crystalline forms of CMF.
 Fourteen patents are directed to compositions of and methods for preparing CMF.
 These include three in the United States, two in Korea, two in Malaysia, and one each in Brazil, China, India, and Mexico, which expire in 2032, as well as two patents in the United States and one in Brazil that expire in 2034.
 Nine patents are directed to methods and systems for purifying CMF.
-These include one patent in the United States and one in China, each expiring in 2033, and three patents in the United States and one each in Brazil, China, South Korea, and Europe that expire in 2034.
+These include one patent in the United States and one in China, each expiring in 2033, and three patents in the United States and one in China, each expiring in 2033, and three patents in the United States and one in China, each expiring in 2033, and three patents in the United States and one each in Brazil, China, South Korea, and Europe that expire in 2034.
 We have seven pending applications directed to compositions and methods for preparing CMF.
 These include one in the United States that would expire in 2034, two in Malaysia that would expire in 2034, one in Malaysia that would expire in 2032, two in China that would expire in 2034, and one in Europe that would expire in 2034.